 Ontario’s unparalleled workforce provides companies with a pool of employees able to do anything, whether that’s operating a forklift or heading up an international corporation.
 With a population that is projected to double by 2035, Ontario’s labor pool of talented and trained workers – from warehouse personnel to middle management to corporate executives – is primed to grow.
 Ontario’s skilled workforce is constantly being replenished, and, unlike many cities, Ontario’s unemployment rate has steadily declined in recent years.

 Within 15 miles of Ontario, residents – and employees – can further their education at any number of trade schools, colleges and universities.
-Ontario has nine trade schools that offer technical and vocational college courses, or residents can earn a college degree – from an associate degree up to a doctorate – at Chaffey College, the University of La Verne College of Law, National University, Argosy University, Brandman University and others.
+Ontario has nine trade schools that offer technical and vocational college courses, or residents can earn a college degree – from an associate degree up to a doctorate – at Chaffey College, the University of La Verne College of Law, National University, American Career College, University of Phoenix, Brandman University and others.
 California State University’s San Bernadino campus is also about 25 miles east of Ontario.